US STOCKS-Futures flat as investors turn eyes to Fed meeting

 NEW YORK, Dec 16 U.S. stock index futures were little changed on Monday, suggesting investors were reluctant to buy even after a steep decline last week, as they turned their focus to an upcoming Federal Reserve policy meeting.

-* Investors have been trying to gauge the timing of when the central bank will start winding down its bond-buying stimulus, with many market participants expecting the Fed to announce a tapering in March.
+Investors have been trying to gauge the timing of when the central bank will start winding down its market-friendly bond purchases, with many market participants expecting the Fed to announce a tapering in March.

-* Stronger economic data of late, however, has led some to believe the tapering will come earlier, as soon as at the Fed's meeting this week.
+However, stronger economic data of late, including the November payroll report, has led some to believe the tapering will come earlier, as soon as at the Fed's meeting this week.
 The Fed has said it will slow the program when certain economic indicators meet its growth targets.

+"Payrolls solidified the perception that the end of stimulus is near," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

+"While I don't expect any Fed changes this month, most investors are hesitating ahead of the meeting.
+I don't think we'll see major commitments on either side of the market until then."

 * Dollar, Treasury yields near five-month low; gold holds gains